Resume Tips

 6. Proofread for Errors

-Make sure you carefully check your resume for spelling or grammar mistakes.
-Even the smallest error could result in a negative impression for prospective employers.
+Be sure to examine your resume for spelling or grammar mistakes.
+A small error could make a bad impression on prospective employers.

 Conclusion